 This course emphasizes the anatomy and the homeostatic function of the respiratory system.
-Microscopic and gross organization of the respiratory system set the background for the discussion of the main structures involved in breathing and their interactions in the initiation of inspiration and expiration, the three primary processes of ventilation, diffusion, and perfusion, and the assessment of lung function.
+The microscopic organization and gross and radiological anatomy of the respiratory system set the background for the discussion of the main structures involved in breathing and their interactions in the initiation of inspiration and expiration, the three primary processes of ventilation, diffusion, and perfusion, and the assessment of lung function.
 This course also focuses on the mechanisms involved in the transport of gases between the lungs and tissue capillaries as well as on the neural and chemical control systems.
 The course format includes lectures, laboratory sessions, and a series of selected clinical problems to emphasize to first year medical students the significance of the acid-base balance and the clinical problems that may arise in conditions of hypoxia or hyperoxia.